Remembering Dr. Griffin

 Picture related to the title of the story

-On one assembly in 2002 for instance, he gently requested Miss Church - a talented young lady from England who was volunteering as a music teacher in the school - to help me out on the piano after I became horribly nervous while accompanying a hymn.
-I was in Form 1 that year.
+During one assembly in 2002 for instance, he requested Miss Church - a talented volunteer teacher from England - to help me out on the piano after I became horribly nervous while accompanying a hymn.
+I was in Form 1 then.

-Like I have pointed out, I wished in my first weeks at Starehe in 2002 that Dr. Griffin would live to see me complete my studies in the school.
-It was a wish that didn't come true, for God called him home in my final year in high school in 2005.
-And his last words to me were "good luck in your exams" when we met on a highway in Starehe as I carried my desk to the assembly hall in readiness for a major exam, a few months before he passed on.
+Unfortunately, he didn't live to see me complete my studies at Starehe as I wished in my first weeks in the school.
+God called him home in 2005 when I was in fourth form.
+And his last words to me were "good luck in your exams" when we met as I was carrying my desk to the assembly hall, a few months before he passed on.

 ---------------------------------------------------------------------